When you are trying to pick out a new puppy, the number of options can be overwhelming.

 Aussies were bred to handle tough conditions and hard work–so they are generally a pretty healthy breed.
 However, no matter how hardy the breed, all dogs can develop health issues.

-Here are a few of the main things you should look out for in your Mini Aussie:
+Here are a few of the main health problems you should look out for in your Mini Aussie:

 - Hip Dysplasia - A common ailment for all dogs, hip dysplasia is a genetic malformation of the hip socket and can result in lameness.